Hyperbolic Dehn filling, volume, and transcendentality: Abstract

 \section{Abstract}

 Let $M$ be a 1-cusped hyperbolic 3-manifold.
-In this paper, we investigate the behavior of the number $N_M(v)$ of Dehn fillings of $M$ with a given volume $v$.
-Our study focuses on 236 manifolds with cusp shapes characterized by rational real parts.
-We establish necessary conditions for Dehn fillings that share the same complex volume or exhibit conjugate complex volume differences.
-Additionally, we demonstrate the transcendental nature of the Neumann-Zagier volume formula, proving that the growth of $N_M$ is slower than any power of its filling coefficient.
+In this paper, we study the behavior of $N_M(v)$, the number of Dehn fillings of $M$ with a given volume $v(\in \mathbb{R})$.
+We conduct extensive computational experiments to estimate $N_M$ and propose a theoretical framework to explain its behavior.
+Further, we prove that the growth of $N_M$ is slower than any power of its filling coefficient.